iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.7.0 (241526)/report.md

 > Thank you for your response, but what I meant was all the categories are visible, only the bottom half of each category label is visible, they have no top.
 Why would the app only work properly on a mobile and not a tablet?
 Android and iOS both operate on mobile phones and tablets.
 Some tablets can make phone calls.
 The feedback section does not work on either phone or tablet.
 Also, it would be nice if the screen could be rotated.<br> :date: __2021-03-31 06:11:01__

-> I felt the person I was talking to was not friendly and after waiting for 40 minutes the person hung up on me.
-Very poor service.<br> :date: __2021-03-31 02:03:00__

 #### 1-star reviews